amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 <div>{%- include extensions/youtube.html id='je4GyBj9e9w' -%}</div>

-In the above video I'm launching four sessions towards our router and using loads of CPU.
+In the above video I'm launching four sessions towards a non production router, note how the CPU utilization goes to 34% for the SNMP proccess.

+This works just as well with the previous flavours of snmp.

 ### Countermeasure

+We've gathered technical evidence of our vulnerability, now lets address it.

 ### Tools